hirobius/reading-notes/README.md

     Burnout is real.
     Be Grateful.

-###### Kindness is key, Onward and Upward, Gratitude is the attitudeMy name is Adrian.
+My name is Adrian.
 I have plenty to talk about but prefer to say more with less.

+###### Kindness is key, Onward and Upward, Gratitude is the attitude

 ~~[Adrian's GitHub Portfolio/Profile](https://github.com/hirobius)~~